qrzn23/min/wip/magick/content.md

 **Chapter VII.
 The Formula of the Holy Graal : and of Abrahadabra** Formulae of renunciation, and of the Great Work or Mystical Union with God.
 **Of Certain Other Words**
-Formulae of Vitriol : ΑΓΑΠιΙ ; ΘΕΛΗΜΑ and AUMGN explained in detail.
+Formulae of Vitriol : ΑΓΑΠιΙ; ΘΕΛΗΜΑ and AUMGN explained in detail.
 **Some Remarks on the Magical Memory**
 Shows the importance of remembering previous incarnations, and gives practical instruction in the Art.
 The truth is to be apprehended by the correct translation of the symbolic language in which the memory speaks.